 "It just kind of went away, unfortunately," McEntire told Taste of Country Nights' Evan Paul.
 "We were right in there in the running and they passed on it."

-McEntire, who will also executive produce the series, will be playing the role of present-day Idgie Threadgoode, who was played by Mary Stuart Masterson in the 1991 film.
-The modernization of the novel will take all of the southern charm you loved in the original film and center it on the lives of descendants of your favorite original characters.
-Idgie returns back to the Whistle Stop Cafe after years and is greeted by a changed town, a life-changing secret, and an estranged daughter.
+Prior reports had McEntire playing the role of present-day Idgie Threadgoode, who was played by Mary Stuart Masterson in the 1991 film.
+The modernization of the Fannie Flagg novel was expected to take the Southern charm we loved in the original film and center it on the lives of descendants of the original characters.
+Idgie was to return back to the Whistle Stop Cafe after several years and be greeted by a changed town, a life-changing secret and an estranged daughter.

-The 1991 film adaptation has become a southern classic over the years.
+The 1991 film adaptation has become a Southern classic over the years.
 Masterson starred alongside Kathy Bates, Jessica Tandy, Mary-Louise Parker and Cicely Tyson in the story of an unhappy housewife (Evelyn Couch) who befriends an old lady (Ninny Threadgoode) in a nursing home and listens to the stories of Ninny's sister-in-law, Idgie.
 Tandy earned herself an Oscar nomination for Best Supporting Actress for the role of Ninny Threadgoode and Flagg and co-writer Carol Sobieski received a nomination for Best Adapted Screenplay.
-The women in the town of Whistle Stop, Alabama continue to resonate with people today which is why it's so exciting that Hollywood is bringing them back in this new original work.

 McEntire has plenty else going on without the series getting the green light, including upcoming Lifetime holiday film Christmas in Tune.